 Decisions are based not only on each project’s scientific value, but also on the quality of applicants and what research will have the greatest impact on women’s health.

-Associate Professor in Maternal Medicine, University College London
+Professor of Obstetric Medicine, University College London

 Consultant Gynaecological Oncologist, Lancashire Teaching Hospitals NHS Trust

 Clinical Associate Professor in Obstetrics and Gynaecology, University of Nottingham